 Step 7: Have the Property Inspected

 An inspection should be part of buying any home, but it is crucial for bank-owned homes.
 Real estate owned properties are typically sold “as is,” meaning the homebuyer is on the hook for any repairs—including major structural issues—that need to be fixed.
-An REO home may have been vacant for weeks or months, it may be neglected or improperly repaired due to the homeowners’ financial trouble, or previous owners may have removed items or damaged the property before vacating.
+An REO home may have been vacant for weeks or months, it may be neglected due to the homeowner's financial trouble, or the previous owners may have removed items or damaged the property before vacating.
 Additionally, it's possible that the property has gone through non-permitted renovations.

 With that in mind, you need to be 100% sure you know what needs to be fixed before finalizing the loan.
 Having a home inspection done is the best way to take a thorough inventory of what repairs need to be made.
 The cost of these repairs should be added to the asking price so you have a better idea of what the home will cost you (and whether it is still a good deal after repair costs are factored in).